 Anchore policies return a pass or fail decision result.

 Given the variance of compliance needs across different enterprises, having a flexible and robust policy engine becomes a necessity for organizations needing to adhere to one or many sets of standards.
 In addition, managing and securing container images in CI/CD environments can be challenging without the proper workflow.
-However, with Anchore, development and security teams can hardern their container security posture by adding an image scanning step to their CI, reporting back on CVEs, and fine tuning policies meet compliance requirements.
-With compliance checks in place, only container images that meet the standards laid out a particular agency or industry will be allowed to make their way into production ready environments.
+However, with Anchore, development and security teams can harden their container security posture by adding an image scanning step to their CI, reporting back on CVEs, and fine-tuning policies meet compliance requirements.
+With compliance checks in place, only container images that meet the standards laid out a particular agency or industry will be allowed to make their way into production-ready environments.

 Taking a policy-based compliance approach is a multi-team effort.
-Developers, testers, and security engineers should be in constant collaboration on policy creation, CI workflow, and notification/alerting.
+Developers, testers, and security engineers should be in constant collaboration on policy creation, CI workflow, and notification/alert.
 With all of these aspects in-check, compliance can simply become part of application testing and overall quality and product development.
-Most importantly, it allows for organizations to create and ship products with a much higher level of confidence knowing that the appropriate methods and tooling are in place to meet industry specific compliance requirements.
+Most importantly, it allows organizations to create and ship products with a much higher level of confidence knowing that the appropriate methods and tooling are in place to meet industry-specific compliance requirements.